Two Brothers Brewing Company

 In 1996, Two Brothers Brewing Company was born.
 The original brewery was designed around the brewhouse, a small 15-barrel system designed by Jason and based on the traditional 3-vessel brewhouses of Germany.
 Much of the other equipment was donated by the brothers’ grandfather, a retired dairy farmer.
 They converted bulk milk tanks into fermenters and dairy cream tanks into the brewery’s aging tanks!
 Two Brothers Brewing Company sold its first keg of beer in March of 1997, and they haven’t looked back since.

 Two Brothers Brewing Company has been a very successful endeavor thus far, with Jim and Jason expanding the fermentation capacity nearly every year since 2008.
 Today, the brewery crafts fourteen different beers, many of which earn national recognition at brewing competitions.
-The brothers have also added two local brewpub restaurants to their company umbrella, and plan on opening a tap house and brewery location in Scottsdale, Arizona in early 2015.
+The brothers have also added two local brewpub restaurants to their company umbrella, and plan on opening a tap house and brewery location in Scottsdale, Arizona.